louisabraham/har2requests/README.md

 When encountering errors, you can use the `--unsafe` feature that will display warnings instead of errors if the HAR file does not fit the specification (it happens a lot).

+`har2requests` uses string matching algorithms to find the origin of authorization headers.
+If your file is too big, it might be slow.
+You can disable it with `--no-infer`.

 # TODO

   - Use requests.Session